 The Good, the Bad, and the Ugly

-To really understand what makes data good or bad, it helps to think through the ways I use and collect data in real estate investing:
+To really understand what makes data good or bad, it helps to think through the ways we use and collect data in real estate investing:

 - Absentee owner data feeds